maodd/shiplib-ios-framework/README.md

     }
     ````

-  The biggest takeaway here is to remember that initWithImages:product:applicationKey:delegate: can return nil if the correct inputs are not given.
-If you then call presentViewController:animated:competion: and pass in nil, your application *will crash*.
+    **Note:** `initWithImages:product:applicationKey:delegate:` *will* return nil if the correct inputs are not given.
+If you then call `presentViewController:animated:competion:` and pass in nil, your application *will crash*.

-3. Implement the SYSincerelyControllerDelegate protocol so that you can receive callbacks.
-Here are some example implementations:
+3. Implement the `SYSincerelyControllerDelegate` protocol to receive callbacks.
+Here are some sample implementations:

     ````objective-c
     - (void)sincerelyControllerDidFinish:(SYSincerelyController *)controller {